dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 }
 ```

-When the function completes, all values will be added.
-Then you can assert its current value.
+You can assert property's current value after the function gets called.
+The operation will complete before the assertion.

 ```swift
 func test_videos_whenAppendVideosCalled_hasFiveVideos() {